 - To improve our website

-How Long Does the Diocese keep the information.
+How long does the Diocese keep the information?

 |To identify your unique session on the website.
 Used to maintain the integrity of your session while transacting information with a website (accessing secure areas, forms submissions etc).|

 |Formidable Forms Pro||frm_form||Allows you to re-access your registered account profile during a web session.|

-|Google Analytics||_ga, _gid, _gat, collect, _utma, utmz||These cookies are used to collect information about how visitors use our site.
-We use the information to compile reports and to help us improve the site.
-The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.
-Read an overview of privacy at Google.|
+|These cookies are used to collect information about how visitors use our website.
+We use the information to compile reports and to help us improve the website.
+The cookies collect information in a way that does not directly identify anyone, including the number of visitors to the website and blog, where visitors have come to the website from and the pages they visited.

 |Print Friendly||printfriendly-font-class||This is used for printing to remember the selected font.|